Mediation for Aboriginal and Torres Strait Islander peoples

 Normally mediation agreements are not legally binding, but you can make your agreement enforceable if you choose.

-You can include a statement stating that you want the agreement to be legally binding.
-A solicitor can then draw up the necessary documents.
+You can include a statement stating that you want the agreement to be legally binding, including details on who will arrange for a solicitor to draw up the necessary documents.

 Training in mediation